Process Map Template

 What steps will you need to take to solve this problem?
 How will the process unfold?

-Don’t get too bogged down in the order in which you must undertake the process.
-Focus on getting all the steps down on paper.
+Don’t get too bogged down in the order you must undertake the process.
+Focus on getting all the steps down on the board.
 Think about the stakeholders you will need to involve in this project.
 You can also brainstorm resources you’ll need to get the job done.

 Step 3: Define success